TheCEDL/homework3/Report.md

 ### 2. model.py

 This is the detailed function for the discrimination work.
-It first restore the model parameters from checkpoint, then read the images according to the .txt file and finally predict the discrimination result and.
+It first restore the model parameters from checkpoint, then read the images according to the .txt file and finally predict the discrimination result and save the result to a new .txt file.

     def test(self, config):
         root = '.'